cyle/sigil/README.md

     php make-node-map.php

 which will populate the database with a simple test graph.
 To save it, go to a browser and hit `http://localhost:8777/save`

+## check out how the database looks

+If you have a web server with PHP running on your development box, you can put the `visualize.php` page somewhere and use that to get an HTML5 Canvas-drawn visualization of your graph database.
+(Adding 3D support with something like three.js may come someday.)

 ## API documentation